econPreference/TermStructureModels.jl/docs/src/inference.md

 fitted_yields = fitted_YieldCurve(τ0, saved_latent_params::Vector{LatentSpace}; data_scale=1200)
 ```

-`τ0` is a Vector containing the maturities for which we want to calculate fitted yields through interpolation.
+`τ0` is a Vector containing the maturities for which we want to calculate fitted yields through interpolation. `fitted_yields::Vector{YieldCurve}` contains the results of the interpolation.

 ## Term Premiums